artemfilimonenko/DevOps_online_Kharkiv_2020Q42021Q1/m4/task 4.1/readme.md

 <img src=".\screenshots\5.Switch_4PC's.jpg" width="80%"/>

-#### The main difference is that hub operates at the 1st OSI level while switch at the 2nd level.
-Packets from switch transmitted to only one port that specified as a recipient.
+#### The main difference is that hub operates at the 1st OSI level whereas switch at the 2nd level.
+Packets from switch transmitted to the only one port that specified as a recipient.

 2 switches and 8 PC scheme